-The Northeastern School of Law presented a spotlight on Rahsaan Hall, L’98, director of the Racial Justice Program for the American Civil Liberties Union of Massachusetts.
+The Northeastern School of Law presented a spotlight on Leocadia Zak, L’82, president of Agnes Scott College.
 This event was part of the Zoomin' in On series featuring an amazing graduate in a virtual conversation with Mielle Marquis, Northeastern Law's director of external relations.

-The ongoing pandemic is testing the quality of governance in countries around the globe and raising questions about the role of elected officials in serving community goals.
-Crises can serve as opportunities for positive social change, but also entail risks around security and social turmoil, geopolitics, human rights, rule of law, inequalities and food security, among others.
-They also set apart great leaders, from average ones.
-Join Northeastern for a special series on the impact of COVID-19 around the world.
-We will leverage our global network to explore risks, challenges and good practices for preparedness, responsiveness, effectiveness and responsibility in dealing with the public health and economic crisis, and what the future holds in a post-pandemic world.
+This was part of a special series on the impact of COVID-19 around the world.
+We leveraged our global network to explore risks, challenges and good practices for preparedness, responsiveness, effectiveness and responsibility in dealing with the public health and economic crisis, and what the future holds in a post-pandemic world.
+Our third session focused […]